jarretgabel/codeshame/Readme.md

 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod. (optional)
 ```

-You must include the Jekyll front matter found inbetween the set of three dashes.
-If your post doesn't include a solution, remove the second highlight block.
+If your post doesn't include a solution, remove the second `highlight` block.
 Images and copy are optional but some copy to provide context is recommended.

 ### Local Setup
 In case you want to run this locally: